Health Care Guide Information

 High calcium diet:

-Consuming moderate amounts of calcium-rich foods or medications can prevent oxalate stone formation as calcium combines with oxalates.
+Consuming moderate amounts of calcium-rich foods or supplements can help prevent oxalate stone formation, as calcium binds with oxalates.

 High uric acid: